talaugust/definition-complexity/README.md

 For both sources, all terms and definitions are formatted as "What is (are) X?" with the answer being the definition of X.

-`data/` includes files for the wikipedia entries.
+TBD: `data/` includes files for the wikipedia entries.
 For the MedQuAD entries, please download the dataset from the [MedQuAD repository](https://github.com/abachaa/MedQuAD).
 Once the files are downloaded, you can use the code in `data/' to convert into the dataset used by our models.

 ## Models
-`models/` has training scripts for our models.
+TBD: `models/` has training scripts for our models.
 All training and finetuning was done on a NVIDIA Titan X 12GB GPU.
 Details on hyperparameter settings are in the paper, though the scripts include the best performing settings we used.

 ## Code
-`generation/` includes notebooks for generating and evaluating definitions at different levels of complexity.
+TBD: `generation/` includes notebooks for generating and evaluating definitions at different levels of complexity.

 ## Citation